Pages

 Introduction

 Figure 1.
-Aturpat (Greek: Atropates) meets Alexander of Macedon, painting, National Museum, Baku, Azerbaijan
+Aturpat (Greek: Atropates) meets Alexander of Macedon, painting,

 In 324 B.C.
 Atropates pacified unrest against the Greeks, and Alexander decided to keep Atropates as a King of the land which later became the independent Kingdom of Atropatena (in Greek) or Aturpatakan (in Parthian or Arsakid Pahlavi).
 Thus, as we believe, Aturpat (Atropates) occupies a significant place in the history of Azerbaijan.
-His name, possibly, is the key to understand the origin of the name Azerbaijan - a land of fire.
+His name, possibly, is the key to understanding the origin of the name Azerbaijan - a land of fire.

 Indeed, Aturpat, a nobleman and general, was a follower of Zarathustra (Zoroaster).
 The name Aturpat comes from Avesta’s word “Atare-pata”.
 The word “Atur” is derived from the Avestan “Atar” or “Atash” or “Azar” that means fire.
 “Pat” may be derived from the Avestan “payu” meaning “guardian” or “protector”.
 The transcription of name Aturpat from Pahlavi (Middle Persian) could be “protected by fire” (Khalifa-Zadeh, 2017).